Review these 13 common reasons why investors reject startup pitches to improve your chances

 “No matter how brilliant your mind or strategy, if you are playing a solo game, you’ll always lose out to a team.”

+Investors require certain values from your team from your team.
 The team in your startup will define the culture, future, and decisions that will push your company ahead.
-If you have a team that is technical, business-oriented, complementary, and with previous experience, you will get those investment dollars.
+Get a technical, business-oriented, complementary, and experienced team to get investor’s attention.

 3. No product information